• Impex

 ICC Users

 This view lists the ICC users.
 These are the users that can login to the ICC.
-They can be normal admin accounts, super accounts with Django Admin access and read only accounts.
+They can be normal admin accounts, super admin accounts and read only accounts.
 The read only accounts can view everything but change nothing.

 ICC User view